opencv/opencv/doc/tutorials/introduction/crosscompilation/crosscompile_with_multiarch.markdown

 Update apt and dpkg settings
 ----------------------------
-These steps are on target.
+These steps are on host.

 `apt` and `dpkg` are package management systems used in ubuntu and debian.